betagouv/with-login/README.md

 # with-login

 React hoc component for rendering page only on user log success.
-It uses [redux-saga-data](https://github.com/betagouv/redux-saga-data) as implicit helper.

 [![CircleCI](https://circleci.com/gh/betagouv/with-login/tree/master.svg?style=svg)](https://circleci.com/gh/betagouv/with-login/tree/master)
 [![npm version](https://img.shields.io/npm/v/with-login.svg?style=flat-square)](https://npmjs.org/package/with-login)

 ## Basic Usage
+Let's show an example in a redux-saga-data install, but it is compatible also with redux-thunk-data or react-hooks-data or any kind of fetch system as long as you declare dispatch and requestData action in the config of with-login.

 You need to add first the data reducer in your root reducer:
 You need to install a redux-saga setup with the watchDataActions and the data reducer, don't forget to specify the url of your api here: